apache/cloudstack-documentation/source/upgrading/upgrade/_sysvm_restart.rst

    With respect to VRs, a network restart without cleanup is initiated to during live patching to ensure all rules are re-applied.

+   **NOTE:**

-   **NOTE:** In case there is an absolute need to upgrade the system VM template due to availability of security patches or update in a package provided by the template, then the old workflow of recreating the system VM will need to be followed, which would mean noticible downtime.
+   1. In case there is an absolute need to upgrade the system VM template due to availability of security patches, update in a package provided by the template, or in case live-patch doesn't seem to work for any reason then please follow the legacy method of upgrading system VMs and virtual routers by recreating the system VM, which would mean noticible downtime.

+   2. There is a known limitation in the System VM / VR live patch feature.
+If a VPC network either doesn't have any network tiers or has no network tier in the **Implemented** state, then live patching is skipped on the associated VPC VR(s).
+In such a case, use the traditional workflow of upgrading the system VMs and virtual routers - by either restarting the corresponding network with cleanup, or restarting the system VMs.

 Following matrix lists the versions of CloudStack that support live patching.